cbh1992/Spartacodingclub_SearchPage/README.md

 # Spartacodingclub_SearchPage

 Main Repositorie has been changed.
-Now branch named Type2 is Main Repositorie.
+Now branch named Type1 is main branch
+Type2 is sub branch